wkumari/draft-wkumari-owe/README.md

 3.3.
 Implementation notes

-   [ Ed note: This section contains some notes for people who want to experiment with OWE.
+   [ Ed note: This section contains rough notes for people who want to experiment with OWE.
 It will be tidied / removed before publication.]

-   The easist way to quickly test this (IMO) is to install the hostapd tools on a Raspberry Pi, and then add
+   The easist way to quickly test this (IMO) is to install the hostapd tools on something like a Raspberry Pi, and then add

    # OWE:
    vendor_elements=dd05646a740100

    to /etc/hostapd/hostapd.conf.

-   If you are using an access point that uses or is based on OpenWRT, you can do something very similar:

-   Edit /lib/netifd/hostapd.sh and find the section

- [ "$wpa" -gt 0 ] && {
-   [ -n "$wpa_group_rekey" ] && append bss_conf "wpa_group_rekey=$wpa_group_rekey" "$N"
-   [ -n "$wpa_pair_rekey"  ] && append bss_conf "wpa_ptk_rekey=$wpa_pair_rekey"    "$N"
-   [ -n "$wpa_master_rekey" ] && append bss_conf "wpa_gmk_rekey=$wpa_master_rekey" "$N"
-   [ -n "$wpa_owe" ] && append bss_conf "vendor_elements=dd05646a740100"  "$N?

-   You probably also need to delete /tmp/run/hostapd-phy0.conf and bounce the wireless so that it gets recreated.
+   Another easy option is to add this to an access point running OpenWRT[OpenWrt].
+My testing setup for this is a Ubiquiti Unifi (~$70USD on Amazon) running Barrier Breaker 14.07.

+   After installing OpenWRT login via SSH and edit the /lib/netifd/ hostapd.sh (this gets run when the WiFi interfaces is enabled).
+Find the section around 'append bss_conf' and add:

+ # This adds the OWE 802.11 Vendor Specific Information Element to the beacon frames.
+ append bss_conf "# OWE: Opportunistic Wireless Encryption - draft-wkumari-owe" "$N" append bss_conf "vendor_elements=dd05646a740100"  "$N"

+   Disable and reenable the Wireless interface and it should start including the OWE information element in all beacon frames.
+You can look at the genrated config in /tmp/run/hostapd-phy0.conf.
+While it

+Kumari & George         Expires February 20, 2016               [Page 6]

+Internet-Draft              draft-wkumari-owe                August 2015

+   works, this code is far from ideal - it always includes the OWE Vendor Specific Information Element - eventually I'll add something to the GUI to enable users to toggle it on and off, but this is a good start for testing.
+Look for additional code in the Github repo soon!

+4. Deployment

+   Because one of the largest problems with most low-end WiFi devices is their ability to receive timely updates to patch security holes and add new features post sale, it may be appropriate to define a lightweight version of this opportunistic encryption such that one or both sides of the wireless network connection can take advantage of this improved privacy via opportunistic encryption despite not being updated to formally support OWE beacons.
+This model simply defines an agreed-upon or best practice method for manually configuring both network and client devices to attempt connecting to open, but secured WiFi networks when the password is not published, but the presence of a password is intended to provide link encryption rather than access control.

+   As with the full mode defined above, the access point is configured to accept a WPA2-PSK that is identical to the SSID.
+However, instead of advertising the OWE capability in beacons, the network looks like a standard encrypted network to host devices that wish to connect to it.
+Host devices that are not OWE aware can be configured by the user to connect in the standard process, by selecting the desired SSID and manually entering a password that just happens to be the same as the SSID.
+Host devices that are OWE-aware can automatically try the SSID as a password when the user selects that network to attempt to connect to it, and only present the user with a password prompt if that authentication fails, even if there is no OWE beacon seen from the AP.
+If the device is able to connect to the network automatically via the SSID password, it can infer that this is an OWE network and present the appropriate notifications to the user.

+   [ Open question: Instead of just having clients attempt to connect to whatever SSID they see, we could propose that OWE support is encoded into the SSID at well -- for example, open WiFi operators could append "--owe" to the name (e.g CentralPerk--owe).
+Thoughts? ]

-4. IANA Considerations
+5. IANA Considerations

    [ To be completed after discussions ]

    Currently the OWE Vendor-specific Information Element is using type 1, sub-type 0 under the AUTH-SERVERS OUI.
 This is to allow experimentation with OWE without squatting on the IANA OUI.
+If OWE

+Kumari & George         Expires February 20, 2016               [Page 7]

+Internet-Draft              draft-wkumari-owe                August 2015

-If OWE progresses within the IETF, and the IESG chooses, I'm fine to place this under the IANA OUI, or for it to remain under AUTH-SERVERS.
+   progresses within the IETF, and the IESG chooses, I'm fine to place this under the IANA OUI, or for it to remain under AUTH-SERVERS.
    It's all just numbers.

-Kumari                  Expires February 7, 2016                [Page 6]

-Internet-Draft              draft-wkumari-owe                August 2015

-5. Security Considerations
+6. Security Considerations

    There are many attacks that this does not protect against, including attackers watching the 4-Way Handshake and deriving the PTK between